Dragutin Topić

-Dragutin Topić (Драгутин Топић, born 12 March 1971) is a Serbian former high jumper.
+Dragutin Topić (Драгутин Топић, born 12 March 1971) is a retired Serbian high jumper, former European champion and world junior record holder.

 Biography

 Topić is a world junior record holder with 2.37 m, which he set while winning the 1990 World Junior Championships, three weeks before his win at the senior European Championships.
 In the same year, Topić received the Golden Badge award for best athlete of Yugoslavia.
 Topić set five national records and claimed four Yugoslav national championships in the men's high jump event.
 He is a former member of AK Crvena zvezda, where he spent the majority of his career.

 Topić competed until 2012, and had one of the longest careers in high-level high jump, since he holds not only world junior record with 2.37 m, but also world masters record for the ages over 35 (2.31 m, set in 2009), and over 40 years of age (2.28 m, set in 2012).

 He competed at eight World Championships, and at six Olympic Games (between 1992 and 2012), which is an Olympic record for high jump, and he also shared the record for most appearances at the Olympics by a male track and field athlete with distance runner João N'Tyamba and race walker Jesús Ángel García, who later broke the record.
+In 2024 he received Coaching award at the Golden Tracks awards organized by the European Athletic Association (EAA).